aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/megre.md

 [https://github.com/jamtheim/MEGRE-Net](https://github.com/jamtheim/MEGRE-Net)

 ## File formats
-Compressed NifTi (.nii.gz) file format for both images and ground truth segmentations.
+Compressed NIfTI (.nii.gz) file format for both images and ground truth segmentations.
 The data contains an image volume for each patient, for each echo time.